ZGIS/sentinel-2-id-generator/README.md

 There is no unique universal identifier (uuid) for Sentinel data, which is valid across all data hubs and unique for the individual images.
 Even within a data hub (e.g. the Copernicus Open Data Hube) the same image might have different uuids.

-To have a clean database in the EO-Compass and the data cubes, we need an id generator which generates reliably the identical ids for identical images and distinct ids for distinct images.
+To have a clean database in the EO-Compass and the data cubes, we need an id generator which generates reliably identical ids for identical images and distinct ids for distinct images.

 ## Identical images